Last updated October 2018

 Personally, I don’t take Traveller’s Cheques because I’ve found them difficult to change and the exchange rate you get is usually awful.
 So I take a mix of dollars, pounds and my cards.
 I sometimes also take euros, depending on where I am travelling to.

 I’ve found that Visa is much more widely accepted than MasterCard.
-But if you can have 2 or even 3 cards in case the first one doesn’t work, then great.
+But if you can have 2 or even 3 cards in case the first one doesn’t work (or gets swallowed), then great.
 That will also help if you need to get out quite a bit of money in one day.
 Just keep your extra cards separate from your main card for safety.

 Download a currency exchange app such as Units Plus which let’s you easily check what the exchange rate is and you won’t accidentally buy a $50 bottle of wine like I once did after travelling into Kenya from Tanzania and mixing up the currencies.